Surprise Proposal at the Montreal Botanical Garden

 Montreal Botanical Garden access and rates

+The Montreal Botanical Garden is open year round.
 Access to the outdoor gardens is free to visitors during the winter, but starting in May, you’ll need to purchase entry tickets.

-In 2021, admission is $21.50 for adults.
-If you are a Quebec resident, admission is $16.50.
+In 2024, admission is $23.25 per adult.
+If you are a resident of the Greater Montreal area, admission is $17.50.

 Choosing where to propose at the Botanical Garden